Back To Basics

 So What Basic Techniques Are Worth Focusing On?

-The first thing to recognize is that all basic techniques, once highly developed can be considered or lead to advanced technique.
-This distinction is important, because as scratchers we tend to divide techniques up into basic and advanced categories.
+The first thing to recognize is that all basic techniques, once highly developed can be considered advanced technique.
+This distinction is important, because as dj’s we tend to divide techniques up into basic and advanced categories.
 While this is helpful it can also be hurtful if you fail to realize that even basic techniques can be highly advanced with the right amount of development.

 As stated in the early part of this article, a singer’s grunts can be expressed in a myriad of ways.
 The same is true with basic technique in scratching.
 A tear scratch for example has tons of variations to discover and perfect.